pilagod/gorm-cursor-paginator/README.md

 }
 ```

-If you need more fine grained setting for each key, you can use `paginator.Rule`:
+If you need fine grained setting for each key, you can use `paginator.Rule`:

 > `SQLRepr` is especially useful when you have `JOIN` or table alias in your SQL query.
 If `SQLRepr` is not specified, paginator will use the table name from paginated model, plus table key derived by below rules to form the SQL query:
 >